hundreder/crayon-sdi/README.md

 `Crayon Technical Exercise Interview Question 1.pdf`

 # Crayon system design interview Question 1 - Solution
 Solution of this task can be found in system-design-task folder.

-Filder has 3 files with same content but of different type.
-For most efficient viewof solution go to https://excalidraw.com/ ,click Open in the left side burger menu and choose `Crayon - system design task.excalidraw` file.
+Folder has 3 files with same content but of different type.
+For most efficient view of the solution go to https://excalidraw.com/ ,click Open in the left side burger menu and choose `Crayon - system design task.excalidraw` file.

 # Crayon Technical Exercise Interview Question 1 - Solution
 Code is located in /coding-exercise folder.

-# Prerequisites
+## Prerequisites
  - .net 9 sdk installed
  - IDE would help browsing the code / debugging
  - Docker (Containter management tool like Rancher Desktop would help too)